Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Understanding Water Conditions

-Lake Houston typically maintains turbid to moderately stained water.
-This reduced visibility means fish rely more on vibration and scent than visual cues.
+Lake Houston typically maintains turbid to moderately stained water with visibility ranging from 6 inches to 2 feet depending on recent rainfall and inflow.
+This reduced visibility means fish rely more on vibration and scent than visual cues when hunting prey.

-Choose lures that create noise or vibration.
-Rattling crankbaits, chatterbaits, and Colorado-blade spinnerbaits excel in these conditions.
+Choose lures that create noise or strong vibration.
+Rattling crankbaits, chatterbaits, and Colorado-blade spinnerbaits excel in turbid water.
+The thumping blade or internal rattle helps fish locate your bait through their lateral line senses.

-For catfish, fresh cut bait outperforms artificial options.
+For catfish, fresh cut bait significantly outperforms artificial options.
 Blue catfish particularly favor fresh shad or carp chunks.
+The oil and scent trail draws fish from distances where they cannot see the bait.
+Replace bait regularly to maintain a strong scent presence.

 Seasonal Bait Selection